TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/width.md

 }
 ```

-Now, all the notifications in the app (instead of this one `error` notification in the example above) will be displayed in the middle of the screen (y-axis).<br />
+Now, all notifications in the app will be displayed with a width of 400 pixels, except for the `error` notification mentioned in the previous example.<br />
-But the `error` notification from the example above will be displayed at the bottom of the screen because the local config overwrites the global config.<br/>
+That `error` notification will have a width of 500 pixels because local configuration overrides the global setting.<br />
-Of course, we can just set it locally, there is no need to set it globally if we don't need to. <br/>
+Of course, if you prefer, you can set the width locally without adjusting the global setting.<br/>
 (You can read more about props overwriting in the [ORDER OF SETTINGS OVERWRITING](../comprehensive-configuration/order-of-settings-overwriting) section)

 <br/>